-These are just the basic problems that sometimes become the reasons for the failure of the projects and you should always double check your project and partner.
+These are just the basic problems that sometimes become the reasons for failure in projects and you should always double check your project and partner.
 For more reasons why software development projects fail, check out this article.
 When you see the early indications that your project may fail in the future do everything in your power to rescue it.
 Below you can find four basic activities that make up a typical rescue plan.

 The starting point for you, after noticing that there is something going wrong, should be checking the existing source code.
-It should be done precisely to minimise the errors and to be sure that the quality is high.
+It should be done precisely to minimise errors and to be sure that the quality is high.
 Also, questions concerning other issues should be asked.
 What does the documentation look like and is it complete?
 Are there the necessary databases?
 What does the current situation look like?
 Evaluate the whole work and draw conclusions.

 Every IT partner in rescuing the project should provide you with support in servicing the existing source code.
-You should pay attention to this fact during the process of choosing the partner.
-Your IT supplier should fix all the bugs and in case the source code is lost or broken, bring back missing lines or rebuild it so that it is possible to work on it again.
+You should pay attention to this fact during the process of choosing a partner.
+Your IT supplier should fix all the bugs and, in case the source code is lost or broken, bring back missing lines or rebuild it so that it is possible to work on it again.
 Sometimes modernisation of source code is necessary and it looks different every time.
 Sometimes it is enough to turn old databases to maximum performance and sometimes it is necessary to replace the old source code with a new one.